1f604/xkcdpwd/README.md

 # Usage

-genpw.py takes 0 or 1 arguments.
+genpw.py and gench.py takes 0 or 1 arguments.

 Running genpw.py without any arguments will default to generating a 10 word long password.